huggingface/peft/docs/source/developer_guides/checkpoint.md

 There are some disadvantages to this approach, though:

-- Once `merge_and_unload` is called, we get back a basic model without any PEFT-specific functionality.
-This means that we can't use any PEFT-specific methods anymore.
+- Once [`~LoraModel.merge_and_unload`] is called, you get a basic model without any PEFT-specific functionality.
+This means you can't use any of the PEFT-specific methods anymore.
-- We cannot unmerge the weights, load multiple adapters at once, disable the adapter, etc.
+- You cannot unmerge the weights, load multiple adapters at once, disable the adapter, etc.
-- Not all PEFT methods support merging the weights.
+- Not all PEFT methods support merging weights.
 - Some PEFT methods may generally allow merging, but not with specific settings (e.g. when using certain quantization techniques).
-- Obviously, the model will be much larger than the PEFT model, as it will contain all the base weights as well.
+- The whole model will be much larger than the PEFT model, as it will contain all the base weights as well.

-One advantage of this approach is that inference should be a bit faster.
+But inference with a merged model should be a bit faster.

-### Storing the whole model by converting it into a pure 🤗 transformers model
+### Convert to a Transformers model

-Another way to save the whole model, assuming that the base model is a 🤗 transformers model, is to use this admittedly hacky approach:
+Another way to save the whole model, assuming the base model is a Transformers model, is to use this hacky approach to directly insert the PEFT weights into the base model and save it, which only works if you "trick" Transformers into believing the PEFT model is not a PEFT model.
+This only works with LoRA because other adapters are not implemented in Transformers.

 ```python
 model = ...  # the PEFT model